Share

 It starts from harvesting raw materials like cotton and leather to processing them into fabric, dyeing them with chemicals, and shipping them around the globe.

-- The transportation of textiles, which produces greenhouse gases.
+This includes the transportation of textiles, which produces greenhouse gases.

-- Choosing sustainable fabrics, such as organic cotton or recycled polyester.
+Reducing the environmental impact of the fashion industry Choosing sustainable fabrics, such as organic cotton or recycled polyester.

-- Repairing and re-wearing clothes instead of throwing them away.
+Buying clothes that are made to last.
+Repairing and re-wearing clothes instead of throwing them away.

-- Donating or recycling clothes that you no longer wear.
+Donating or recycling clothes that you no longer wear.

 By making small changes, we can all help to make the fashion industry more sustainable.